Multifamily Affordable Housing Decarbonization Toolkit

 Pathways to Homeownership: NYC Co-op Case Study

 Across the regional workshops, RMI invited local leaders in the tenant rights and advocacy space to share their experiences, center conversations on tenants, and ground decarbonization within the broader context of the housing justice movement.
 Tenant rights extend beyond housing to encompass a wide network of health, economic, and racial injustices.
-Although the movement to decarbonize the housing stock is critical, numerous underlying pain points exist in the housing landscape that inevitably surface when considering decarbonization strategies, including such pressing issues as rent affordability, health concerns, utility costs, and other socioeconomic burdens faced by households.
+Although the movement to decarbonize the housing stock is critical, numerous underlying pain points exist in the housing landscape that inevitably surface when considering decarbonization strategies, including pressing issues such as rent affordability, health concerns, utility costs, and other socioeconomic burdens faced by households.

 Speakers brought valuable perspectives that applied throughout the workshops, encouraging participants not to isolate decarbonization challenges or solutions from housing justice, but rather to think holistically about housing outcomes that advance financial well-being and stability in communities.
 Following this level-setting conversation, attendees participated in small group discussions to identify pain points and tensions between decarbonization and tenants’ rights, craft solutions that align housing security and climate goals, and develop strategies to include tenants in decision-making.